gcanti/fp-ts/docs/modules/Array.ts.md

 ## uniq

-Remove duplicates from an array, keeping the first occurrence of an element.
+Creates a new `Array` removing duplicate elements, keeping the first occurrence of an element, based on a `Eq<A>`.

 **Signature**